henricasanova/meteor_deploy_on_rhel6/README.md

 called _main.js_, along with two directories (_programs_ and _server_) and two other files (_README_ and _star.json_).

+__Warning:__ Errors could be generated above regarding Npm packages that need to be installed manually.
+For instance, for the DataBET app, I had to do a "meteor npm install --save babel-runtime highcharts" and a "meteor npm install --save autoprefixer" but hand.
+The error messages actually tell you these commends that you should type.

 The next step is to an an NMP install of the bundle, i.e., making NodeJS know about the Meteor app:

 ```